-- Keep the samples cool on frozen cold packs in a cooler during transport do not use ice.
-Do not allow the blood samples to freeze. - The USDA National Veterinary Services Laboratory does not recommend avian influenza AGID testing of blood from waterfowlcollect cloacal swabs from waterfowl for AI testing.
+- Keep the samples cool on frozen ice packs in a cooler during transport do not use ice.
+Do not allow the blood samples to freeze. - The USDA National Veterinary Services Laboratory does not recommend avian influenza AGID testing of blood from waterfowl-collect cloacal swabs from waterfowl for AI testing.